 3) Result Aggregation: An aggregating contract collects the data submitted by all the Oracles.
 The final result is a weighted average of all Oracles’ responses.
 The results closest to the average earn the most fees.

 Due to ChainLink’s completely decentralized nature, fraudulent data reports are possible.
-To combat this, ChainLink requires its Oracles to obtain the data from multiple off-chain sources, such as CNN Money or Nasdaq.
+But, to combat this, ChainLink requires its Oracles to obtain the data from multiple off-chain sources, such as CNN Money or Nasdaq.

 Pros & Cons